seeker142/seeker142.github.io/_posts/Honzuki/2022-11-22-honzukimanga_p3v02.markdown

 「What in the world is going on?
 Are you sure you're not about to do something dangerous?」

 「It's not dangerous at all.
-If that were the case, Florenzia-sama would have reported it to Sylvester-sama.」
+If that were the case, Florencia-sama would have reported it to Sylvester-sama.」

 I know she wanted me to drop the subject because it's not something important to me.
 That's what I've done so far.
 I would have left it alone, especially if it was not detrimental to my family.
 But strangely enough, I felt uncomfortable with the fact that my wife was hiding things from me.

-「Hmmm…… If there is no danger, why would Florenzia-sama want me to come home early?」
+「Hmmm…… If there is no danger, why would Florencia-sama want me to come home early?」

 As I pressed further, Elvira looked up a little and began to think.
 She was calculating how much she could tell me.